 While you can propagate amaryllis by seed, it will take them at least three to five years to mature, or flower.
 You should look for seedpods within four weeks of flowering.
 Once the pods are ready to harvest, they will turn yellow and begin splitting open.
 Gently shake out the black seeds into pots or flats.

 Seeds should be sown in shallow well-draining soil and lightly covered.
-Place them in partial shade and keep moist, gradually adding more light as they grow.
+Place them in partial shade and keep the soil moist, gradually adding more light as they grow.

 Generally, the seedlings can be thinned as needed and then transplanted into the garden or larger pots within a year.